 In what ways do you think you’ve improved?

 It’s critical to have solid competencies in place from the start, such as a well-defined technical architecture.
 To create a solid basis for future growth, you must have these in-house skills.
 To attain high quality, you must think about how to be effective today and in the future from planning.
-Good CRM management is a must?
+Is good CRM management a must?
 Yes, it’s a must-have.
 As your CRM grows in complexity, so does the level of sophistication required.
 Prepare yourself in advance!

 Ten key points to help you succeed in your digital transition